Incorporating Non-Damage Business Interruption Cover

 The changing nature of terrorist attacks

-Businesses are increasingly being indirectly impacted by terrorist incidents because police cordons and exclusion zones can hinder access and there may also be a subsequent loss of attraction, both of which can lead to a reduction in takings.
+Businesses are increasingly being impacted by terrorist incidents because police cordons and exclusion zones can hinder access, and there may also be a subsequent loss of attraction, both of which can lead to a reduction in takings.

-Yet businesses such as bars, restaurants and other entertainment venues have discovered that their terrorism insurance won’t always respond following malicious terrorist attacks including so-called “lone-wolf” attacks, if there is no physical damage to their own or surrounding property.
+Yet businesses such as bars, restaurants and other entertainment venues have discovered that their terrorism insurance won’t always respond following malicious terrorist attacks, including so-called “lone-wolf” attacks, if there is no physical damage to their own or surrounding property.

 To meet this need, the business interruption section of our stand-alone wording includes wider cover: